| Contents Users of fire alarm

 preparation, a test can be carried out swiftly and the disruption kept

+to an absolute minimum.
 Weekly Test - Place your

 panel key in the activate controls keyswitch, turn the key in the